What is MLBS?

 The Station maintains over 30 buildings, many of which date from the early 1930s.
 In the past 20 years, UVA has contributed over $2,000,000 to the renovation and new construction of MLBS facilities and equipment.
 In addition to building upgrades and renovation, supported projects in the past 20 years include a new water treatment system, construction of the Wilbur laboratory, construction of a winterized dorm, lead and asbestos abatement, and installation of a computer network with high-speed internet.
 The semi-open Walton Pavilion was built in the early 1980s.
 The Pavilion is used for group meetings, field trips, and Sunday night cookouts, as well as dances and other recreational functions.

 The Station has two large laboratory buildings.
-Lewis Laboratory houses three teaching classrooms, lab spaces for independent research groups, common-use chemistry and microbiology labs, an auditorium with a projection and sound system, a library with on-line catalog, the main office, a stockroom, an herbarium, and other collections.
+Ruth Patrick Hall houses three teaching classrooms, lab spaces for independent research groups, common-use chemistry and microbiology labs, an auditorium with a projection and sound system, a library with on-line catalog, the main office, a stockroom, an herbarium, and other collections.
 Wilbur Laboratory houses a computer lab, microscope and image analysis facility, two environmental rooms for animal husbandry, extended range growth chambers, a fully equipped woodworking shop, and a large multipurpose room that accommodates a wide variety of indoor research needs.

 Scientific equipment and facilities housed in our lab buildings include environmental data logging, GPS, high quality microscopes (including epiflorescence), digital imaging equipment, balances, incubators, ovens, an autoclave, refrigerators, freezers, a -80C freezer, a laminar flow hood, a biosafety cabinet, controlled environment chambers, and a full array of basic field and lab equipment.
-The wet lab in Lewis Hall houses a fume hood, DI and distilled water filtration systems.
+The wet lab in Ruth Patrick Hall houses a fume hood, DI and distilled water filtration systems.
 Several research exclosures and a large greenhouse are maintained on site.
 Regular equipment upgrades and replacement are funded annually by UVA.

 The Station maintains a variety of databases including a comprehensive local geographic information system, on-site automated weather station data, historical species lists, biological collection records, and a Station publication list dating back to the Station’s founding.
 NADP/NTN Monitoring Location VA13 – “Horton Station” is 4km from the station, and data are available online.
 NCDC/NOAA data were collected at MLBS between 1971 and 1997 and are also available online.